plac/sunshine/README.md

-# Projeto Sunshine
+# Sunshine
-Desenvolvimento Android/Resolução de tarefas do Udacity.
+This project consists mainly on solving exercises and practicing android development.